 The Center for Public Health Leadership & Practice (CPHPL) aims to make an impact on students, faculty, professionals, and communities.
 Explore below a few of the different ways we are making impact!

 The Fellows Program

-The Fellows Program is an 18-month leadership development program for incoming 2-year MPH students in all disciplines.
-Built on a principle of developing leaders from the inside out, the program aims to inspire students to become the best that they can be and to strengthen their abilities to make a positive difference in the world.
+The Fellows Program was an 18-month leadership development program for incoming 2-year MPH students in all disciplines.
+Built on a principle of developing leaders from the inside out, the program aimed to inspire students to become the best that they can be and to strengthen their abilities to make a positive difference in the world.